storm guide main

 Storm damage insurance: six basics you need to know

-1. The bricks and mortar of your home, plus any permanent fixtures like kitchen or bathroom fittings, are protected by your buildings insurance.
+1. Your buildings insurance protects the bricks and mortar of your home.
+This includes any permanent fixtures like kitchen or bathroom fittings.

 2. A severe storm can also cause damage to your possessions, so you’ll need contents insurance to cover that.
 Your contents insurance policy can also include items kept in outbuildings, like garages or sheds.

 3. Most household buildings and contents insurance policies should cover storm damage to your home and belongings as standard.
-It can also pay for temporary accommodation while your home is repaired.
-Be sure to check the terms - it could make a big difference when making a claim.
+They may also pay for temporary accommodation while your home is repaired.
+Be sure to check the terms of your policy - it could make such a difference when making a claim.

-4. Some insurers will offer an early payment in lieu – for example, if you can’t afford to pay for new items straight away, they will offer settlement early that will be taken from the final settlement.
+4. Some insurers will offer an early payment in lieu.
+For example, if you can’t afford to pay for new items straight away, they will offer settlement early.
+That amount will be taken from the final settlement.

-6. If your car suffers storm damage, it should be covered on your car insurance policy if you have comprehensive cover.
+6. If your car suffers storm damage, your car insurance policy should cover you if you have comprehensive cover.
+Check your policy wording to be sure.

 Remember, your insurer will have experience of supporting homeowners after extreme weather events.
 They are there to help you through it.